semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 ### Jenkins

 :::note
-Your UI may vary depending on your Jenkins installation.
+Your UI (user interface) may vary depending on your Jenkins installation.
 These steps use a Classic UI Jenkins interface.
 :::

 To add Semgrep into your Jenkins pipeline: